MicrosoftDocs/powerbi-docs/powerbi-docs/mobile-whats-new-in-the-mobile-apps.md

 ### Configure Power BI iOS mobile apps for report servers remotely

-You can now use your organization's MDM tool to configure Power BI iOS mobile app access to report servers.
+Your report server admin can now use an MDM tool to configure Power BI iOS mobile app access to report servers.
+See [Configure Power BI iOS mobile apps for report servers remotely](configure-powerbi-mobile-apps-remote.md) for details.

 ## April 2018